7 Stunning Spots to View Fall Foliage in Westchester and the Hudson Valley

 For a panoramic view of the Bear Mountain Bridge, the Hudson Highlands, and southern portions of the Hudson River, tackle the 2.5-mile round-trip hike from Route 9D to the tip of Anthony’s Nose.
 In the first 1/2-mile, you’ll gain a lot of ground going up what looks like a rough set of steps carved into the side of the mountain.
 After this, the path flattens out and follows an old gravel road to the tip of the nose directly above the Bear Mountain Bridge.
 This is a popular trail in the fall and is good for elementary-age kids.

 Mount Beacon – Beacon

 Mount Beacon is for adventurous hikers and older kids.
 Once the site of an inclined railway and a mountain-top dance hall, this autumn hiking destination offers one of the most spectacular viewpoints in all of the Hudson Valley.
 The hike is short in distance but strenuous in elevation and goes pretty much straight uphill, gaining 1,500 feet of elevation in just about a mile.
-Hikers who are feeling extra adventurous can continue on from this point to the Mount Beacon Fire Tower, which reopened in 2013.
+Hikers who feel extra adventurous can continue from this point to the Mount Beacon Fire Tower, which reopened in 2013.
 Those who dare to climb the 60-foot metal tower are rewarded with a view spanning more than 75 miles in every direction.